weixuanseow/ESD_g10t4/README.txt

 import requests

 Database setup:
-With reference to the “sql_files” folder, load the “booking.sql”, "inventory.sql" and "patient.sql" script into your MySQL software, and load 3 databases into your MySQL database.
+- With reference to the “sql_files” folder, load the “booking.sql”, "inventory.sql" and "patient.sql" script into your MySQL software, and load 3 databases into your MySQL database.
 Running Project Eevee Specialist Clinic
+- All files are configured to run on Windows, e.g. dbURL defined as `dbURL: mysql+mysqlconnector://root@host.docker.internal:3306/bookings` in docker-compose.yml

 Ports:
 1. booking.py (port 5000)